NDraganov/uk-express/README.md

 For this project, testing and QA haven't been implemented and performed because of my lack of knowledge so far.
 The only test is me, testing the features for correct calculations and performance of what it intended to do.
-I run the project URL through the Page Speed Insights website.
+I ran the project URL through the Page Speed Insights website.

 ## Optimization